-School of Arts and Sciences Assistant Professor, Biology Ph.D., George Washington University
+School of Arts and Sciences Assistant Professor, Biology B.A., University of St. Thomas Ph.D., George Washington University

 David Fleischacker (2010)

 Dean, School of Arts and Sciences B.A., College of St. Thomas M.A., Boston College M.A., Ph.D., The Catholic University of America